A stroke and a seizure are both serious and impact your brain activity. The causes and effects they have on your brain health are different, however.

 - difficulty speaking or understanding words that someone is saying to you

-Severe strokes or seizures may also cause you to lose consciousness.
+Severe strokes or seizures may also lead you to lose consciousness.

 Symptoms of seizures